 The Department of Anthropology offers a comparative and holistic approach to the study of the human experience.
 The anthropological perspective provides a broad understanding of the origins as well as the meaning of physical and cultural diversity in the world – past, present and future.
 The department offers numerous research opportunities for students including field schools, internships, lab projects and independent studies at home and abroad.

-Our Anthropology department offers degrees with concentrations in:
+Our Anthropology department offers undergraduate degrees and minors in:

 - Anthropology (BS) - Biological Anthropology

 - Anthropology (BA) - Social Practice and Sustainability